Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalInformations.md

 ### Lib-Action<a name="LibAction" />
 * Lib-Action is a library for `easy` storing and accessing actions (EventHandler<ActionEvent>) in a JavaFX & Maven desktop application.
-* For more information see the [Project page from Lib-Action].
+* For more informations see the [Project page from Lib-Action].

 ### Lib-Database-Objectdb<a name="LibDatabaseObjectDB" />
 * Lib-Database-Objectdb is a library for `easy` accessing an ObjectDB database in a JavaFX & Maven desktop application.
-* For more information see the [Project page from Lib-Database-Objectdb].
+* For more informations see the [Project page from Lib-Database-Objectdb].

 ### Lib-Logger<a name="LibLogger" />
 * Lib-Logger is a library for `easy` logging with the `Apache Log4j 2` in a JavaFX & Maven desktop application.
-* For more information see the [Project page from Lib-Logger].
+* For more informations see the [Project page from Lib-Logger].

 ### Lib-Preferences<a name="LibPreferences" />
 * Lib-Properties is a library for `easy` storing simple data to a Preferences.properties file in a JavaFx & Maven desktop application.
-* For more information see the [Project page from Lib-Preferences].
+* For more informations see the [Project page from Lib-Preferences].

 ### Lib-Properties<a name="LibProperties" />
 * Lib-Properties is a library for `easy` loading properties in a JavaFX & Maven application.
-* For more information see the [Project page from Lib-Properties].
+* For more informations see the [Project page from Lib-Properties].

 ### Lib-Resources<a name="LibResources" />
 * Lib-Resources is a library for `easy` loading resources (images, fonts, fxml, audioclips...) in a JavaFX & Maven desktop application.
-* For more information see the [Project page from Lib-Resources].
+* For more informations see the [Project page from Lib-Resources].

 External Libraries<a name="ExernalLibraries" />